 - Procedures are an important part of Family Medicine.

-- Residents are allowed and often encouraged to do procedures.
+- Residents are encouraged to do procedures throughout their clinical training.

 - Most preceptors will allow residents to do procedures including intubations, placing central lines, joint injections, suturing and much more.

-- Residents are required to do the following procedures before graduation:
+- Residents are required to become competent in the following procedures by graduation.